jturpeinen/Klick_master/readme.txt

 The default pattern text style "H50s3" was substituted.
 Message - Component "GRM21BR61E475MA12L" attribute "VDC" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "PMEG6010CEH,115" attribute "Datasheet URL" references text style "" that is not in the database.
+Message - Component "GRM31CR71H475KA12L" attribute "Cap" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "PMEG6010CEH,115" attribute "Io" references text style "" that is not in the database.
+Message - Component "GRM31CR71H475KA12L" attribute "ESR" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "PMEG6010CEH,115" attribute "VRRM" references text style "" that is not in the database.
+Message - Component "GRM31CR71H475KA12L" attribute "IRMS" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
+Message - Component "GRM31CR71H475KA12L" attribute "VDC" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
+Message - Component "TPS61170DRVR" attribute "Datasheet URL" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
+Message - Component "TPS61170DRVR" attribute "Frequency" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
+Message - Component "TPS61170DRVR" attribute "Imax" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
+Message - Component "TPS61170DRVR" attribute "Package" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
+Message - Component "TPS61170DRVR" attribute "Mktg_Package" references text style "" that is not in the database.
+The default pattern text style "H50s3" was substituted.
-Message - Component "PMEG6010CEH,115" attribute "VFatIo" references text style "" that is not in the database.
+Message - Component "TPS61170DRVR" attribute "NSID" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
 Message - Component "SRN6045-220M" attribute "Datasheet URL" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.